The Predator's Edge (7)

 Succession Planning

-Conclusion: The Path Forward
+Chapter 9: The Path Forward

 Most people who read this material will not implement it fully.
 They'll take pieces that feel comfortable, ignore the challenging psychological work, and continue operating with the same mental patterns that prevent sustainable success.
 This is natural and expected.
+Real psychological change is difficult and uncomfortable.

 The few who commit to the complete psychological development process—who accept the discomfort of changing deeply ingrained mental patterns, who maintain discipline through inevitable setbacks, who build the patience for strategic selectivity—will find that trading becomes a vehicle for developing psychological capabilities that extend far beyond market participation.